 AMENDMENT.
-Any change in a bill, resolution or memorial.
+Any change in a bill, resolution, or memorial.
 A committee amendment is an amendment proposed in a committee meeting.
 A floor amendment is an amendment proposed on the floor of a legislative chamber.
+A striking amendment removes everything after the title and inserts a whole new bill.
+Amendments can be amended.
+While both chambers can propose amendments on bills that they're considering, only the chamber of origin for a measure can adopt any amendments on it.